-(6) "Having 50 or more employees" means employing or engaging 50 or more employees or contractors for each working day in any 20 consecutive weeks in the current calendar year or preceding calendar year.
+(6) "Having 50 or more employees" means employing or engaging 50 or more employees or contractors under the means described in section 11008(d) for each working day in any 20 consecutive weeks in the current calendar year or preceding calendar year.
 There is no requirement that the 50 employees or contractors work at the same location or all work or reside in California.